vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/018/04_kiM_sa.md

 uśánti (3x), which is presumably the 3rd pl. of the root pres., but could belong also to a 6th class present.
 (However, I note that the three 3rd pl. forms are found only in I and X.) I take ójaḥ as an acc. of respect with the part.

-Ge sees pāda d as reflecting the Winged Mountains story, but this doesn’t seem evident to me.
+Geldner sees pāda d as reflecting the Winged Mountains story, but this doesn’t seem evident to me.